helm/helm/docs/tiller_ssl.md

 Tiller.
 The emphasis here is on creating an internal CA, and using both the cryptographic and identity functions of SSL.

+> Support for TLS-based auth was introduced in Helm 2.3.0

 Configuring SSL is considered an advanced topic, and knowledge of Helm and Tiller is assumed.